-- LP.
-The business address of each of Lind Global Fund II LP, Lind Global Partners II LLC and Jeff Easton, is 444 Madison Ave, Floor 41 New York, NY 10022. - 2) Consists of (i) 2,416 shares of Common Stock and (ii) 296 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - 3) Consists of (i)4,507 shares of Common Stock and (ii)2,120 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - 4) Consists of (i)1,408 shares of Common Stock and (ii)797 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - 5) Consists of (i)159 shares of Common Stock and (ii)93 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - 6) Consists of 94 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - 7) Consists of 94 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023.
+- Consists of (i) 2,416 shares of Common Stock and (ii) 296 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - Consists of (i) 4,507 shares of Common Stock and (ii) 2,120 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - Consists of (i) 1,408 shares of Common Stock and (ii) 797 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - Consists of (i) 159 shares of Common Stock and (ii) 93 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - 6) Consists of 94 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023. - Consists of 94 shares of Common Stock underlying options exercisable within 60 days of December 13, 2023.

-We are offering up to 1,266,892 shares of our common stock and accompanying common stock purchase warrant at an assumed combined public offering price of \$5.92 per share (the last reported sale price of our common stock on Nasdaq on January 5, 2024, as adjusted for the 2024 Reverse Split).
+We are offering up to 3,472,222 shares of our common stock and accompanying common stock purchase warrants at an assumed combined public offering price of \$2.16 per share (the last reported sale price of our common stock on Nasdaq on January 17, 2024).
 We are also offering pre-funded warrants to those purchasers whose purchase of shares of our common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock following the consummation of this offering in lieu of the shares of common stock that would result in such excess ownership.
 For each pre-funded warrant we sell, the number of shares of common stock we sell in this offering will be decreased on a one-for-one basis.
-Each share of our common stock or pre-funded warrant is being sold together with one common stock purchase warrant to purchase one share of common stock.
+Each share of our common stock or pre-funded warrant is being sold together with two common stock purchase warrants.
+Each common stock purchase warrant entitles the holder to purchase one share of common stock.
 The shares of our common stock and/or pre-funded warrants and related common stock purchase warrants will be issued separately.
 We are also registering the shares of our common stock issuable from time to time upon exercise of the pre-funded warrants and common stock purchase warrants offered hereby.